 Rose bushes have various cold hardiness qualities, which affect the cold temperatures the bushes can handle without being damaged.
-Some especially cold-hardy cultivars can handle USDA zones 4a and 4b, which can reach lows of minus 20 to minus 30 degrees Fahrenheit.
+Some especially cold-hardy cultivars can handle USDA zone 3, which can reach lows of minus 37 to minus 40 degrees Fahrenheit.

 Cold Hardiness for Rose Bushes

 A rose bush's inherent hardiness contributes to its ability to withstand subfreezing temperatures.
 For example, old garden rose varieties can tolerate extremely cold winters, whereas more modern hybrid tea roses need considerable winter protection to survive the cold undamaged.
-Examples of hardy rose varieties include Rosa alba maxima, 'Maiden's Blush' and 'Koenigen von Daenemark.'
+Roses in the Oso Easy® series have been bred for cold hardiness.
+Although most roses in this series are cold hardy to zone 4, 'Paprika' and 'Hot Paprika' are hardy to zone 3.

+These extremely cold-hardy roses can withstand USDA zone 3 low temperatures of minus 37 to minus 40 degrees Fahrenheit.
 Acclimation, midwinter hardiness and deacclimation also contribute to a rose's ability to survive freezing cold.
 Shorter days and decreasing temperatures trigger physiological and biochemical cues in rose bushes that prepare them for winter dormancy.
-Certain cold-hardy rose varieties have maximum hardiness levels that allow them to withstand USDA zone 4a and 4b low temperatures of minus 20 to minus 30 degrees Fahrenheit.

 Early Rose Bush Preparation